paulchyz/OSA_Kafka_Demo/README.md

 Change the field type of Temperature, Light, and Humidity to "Number".
 Change the CurrentTime field type to "Timestamp".
 Leave CurrentDate as "Text", and change DateTime to "Big Integer".
 Click to clock icon next to DateTime to set that field as the timestamp.
 Click "Save".

 ### Create a Pipeline
+Pipelines allow you to work with the data points (events) in the data stream, filtering or processing the events as needed.
+In the OSA catalog, click "Create New Item" and select "Pipeline" from the drop-down menu.
+Give the pipeline a name, a description and tags as desired, and select your recently created stream from the "Stream" drop-down.
+Click "Save".
+This will open the pipeline editor.
+Wait for the "Live Output" window to finish "Starting Pipeline", and then you should see data points streaming in from kafkaStream.py.

+At this point you are ready to work with your real-time streaming data.

+### Stages and Visualizations
+The pipeline editor initially only shows your stream, where all your data is streaming in as events.
+Stages allow you to process these events in various ways.

+To create a stage, right-click on the stream in the pipeline editor, and hover over "Add a Stage", then select the desired stage for your data.
+For a simple example with the provided IoT data, select "Query" and name the query stage "Temperature Filter".
+With the Temperature Filter icon selected, click on the "Filters" tab in the editor on the right of the screen and then click "Add a Filter".

+Make sure that "Match All" is selected.
+In the "Select a field" drop-down menu, select "Temperature", and in "Select an operator" select "greater than".
+In the "Enter a value" text box, type 72, or another temperature threshold value if you prefer.
+Click in the white space outside of the filter parameters to stop editing the filter.
+Now, if the Temperature Filter icon is selected in the block diagram, the "Live Output" window will display only events where the temperature exceeds the threshold in the filter.

+To create a simple visualization, right click on the stream, hover over "Add a Stage", and select "Rule".
+Name the rule stage "Temperature Visual" and give it a description if desired.
+In the "Rules" tab of the rule editor, name the rule "Visual" and click "Done".
+Next, in the "IF" section of the rule, make sure "Match All" is selected, and click "Add a Condition".
+Choose "Temperature" for "Select a field", and choose "is not null" for "Select and operator".

+Next, click "Add Action" in the "THEN" section.
+In the "Select a field" drop-down choose "Temperature", and in the expression text box type "=Temperature" and click the "Temperature" field that populates under the text box.
+All that this rule does is pass all valid temperature values through to our visualization.
+Click in the white space outside of the rule parameters to stop editing the rule.

+After creating the rule, click the "Visualizations" tab in the rule stage editor, click "Add a Visualization", and select "Line Chart".
+In the pop-up window name your chart "TemperatureChart" and give it a description and tags if desired.
+Set the "Y Axis Field Selection" to "Temperature" by clicking the plus sign next to "Specify Value".
+Label the Y axis "Temperature" in the "Axis Label" text box.
+Use the "X Axis Field Selection" drop-down to select "DateTime" as the X axis value.
+Set the X axis label to "Time".
+Leave "Horizontal" unchecke for "Orientation", and leave "Data Series Selection" blank.
+Finally, click "Create".
+You can view this visualization in real-time in the "Visualizations" tab of the "Temperature Visual" rule stage, or in a dashboard as described in a following section.

+### Set Targets

 ### Create a Dashboard